MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-system-topics.md

 ---
-title: "Use system topics in Power Virtual Agents (Preview)"
+title: "Use system topics in Power Virtual Agents (preview)"
 description: "Learn how system topics are used in conversations in Power Virtual Agents preview."
 keywords: "PVA"
 ms.date: 10/10/2022